 “Mr. Meade had these keys,” Lester said.
 “Whenever he came to the door you could hear those keys come out and he would open the door with those set of keys.
 I thought ‘wow, that sounds a lot like…’”

 But he blew the thought off.
 Rollie was gone, so it had to be someone else approaching the door.

 “They were fiddling with the lock to open it and it didn’t open,” Lester said.

 So Greg reached over to the door and swung it open.

 West Bend Haunted History

-The haunted theater is arguably the most interesting stop on local author and researcher J. Nathan Couch’s Downtown West Bend Ghost Walk.
+The haunted theater is one of the favorite stops on local author and researcher J. Nathan Couch’s Downtown West Bend Ghost Walk.
 Over the years, patrons have shared their own personal accounts of mysterious and unexplained occurrences that offer even more compelling evidence that Rollie is still hanging around.

 Before his passing, Rollie had lived near the downtown area in a second floor apartment.
 The owners below were accustomed to the signature jingle of Rollie’s keys as he walked around upstairs.